From Pointless to Dangerous

 Tattoo Removal Creams

 Tattoo removal creams, sold under various brand names, are a common scam sold online and in some retail stores, including Walmart.
-If you do a Google search for "tattoo removal," you likely will see advertisements for various tattoo removal creams in the sidebar.
+If you do a Google search for "tattoo removal," you will likely see advertisements for various tattoo removal creams.

 These creams or gels come in different "proprietary" formulations, often using TCA, hydroquinone, or various acids as the primary active ingredient.
-They promise that with repeated application, you'll see your tattoo gradually fade.
+They promise that with repeated application, patients will see their tattoo gradually fade.
 The marketing typically shows convincing results photos despite being vague about how the cream actually works.
 Some are even sold as a kit with either multiple steps involved or an exfoliating brush.

 What They Claim